Figure 1. Photo credit: Public domain

 If I may be permitted to speculate: The Pilström and the Orichka are reported to have been "about the same volume" but the Orichka was longer by about 12 feet (3 meters).
 What would Danilewsky have been thinking?
 Since he likely ordered the envelope for the Pilström and the Orichka at the same time, the difference in the envelopes most decidedly was not due to experimental results!
 Rather, Danilewsky might have had some doubts about the best shape of the envelope, against which he was hedging his bets.
 If one design worked well, all is good.
 But if one does not work, there is the other!
 My guess is that Danilewsky was not comfortable with his computations and estimations of just what length-to-diameter ratio would function the best for an airship powered by his human engine.
 Perhaps he had doubts that his solution for longitudinal stability would work?
 Perhaps it was his concern about air resistance that led him to two different envelope designs.
 Whatever the reason, we may never know because Danilewsky did not write about the successes or shortcomings of the Orichka over the Pilström.

 Danilewsky long thought about the best solution to overcome air resistance of the envelope during ascent.
 Most of the pilot's energy was expended ascending.
-You get sense that Danilewsky was most troubled by the effort it took for his pilot (the human-engine) to overcome that unforgiving resistance to climbing.
+You get a sense that Danilewsky was most troubled by the effort it took for his pilot (the human-engine) to overcome that unforgiving resistance to climbing.
 Also concerned about longitudinal stability, he fully recognized that a vertically oriented balloon would go a long way to solving both problems!
 The pointed end of a vertical balloon would produce far less air resistance during ascent, and the vertical orientation of the balloon would have absolutely no longitudinal instability!

 An entirely new airship design was planned for the 1899 tests, including a radical new balloon which, oriented vertically, would also be steeply pointed at both ends.
-A plane-surface (in those days called an "airplane", remember, in the late 1800's what we know today a the "airplane" did not exist) which would act as a "parachute" to control both decent and horizontal displacement.
+A plane-surface (in those days called an "airplane", remember, in the late 1800's what we know today as the "airplane" did not exist) which would act as a "parachute" to control both decent and horizontal displacement.

 Figure 11.
 Photo credit: "La Navigation Aérienne-Histoire documentaire et anecdotique".
 Public domain.